Responses are represented as instances of the case class

 Right(deserializedBody) if the request is successful and the response code is 2xx.

-You can also forcibly get the deserialized body, regardless of the response code and risking an excepiton being thrown, using the
+You can also forcibly get the deserialized body, regardless of the response code and risking an exception being thrown, using the